tersosolutions/JetstreamSDK-.NET/readme.txt

 Microsoft .NET 4.0 SDK for Jetstream.
-The SDK allows has functionality for making application API calls, simulating device calls and receiving Amazon SNS messages via SQS.
+The SDK has functionality for making application API calls, simulating device calls and receiving Amazon SNS messages via SQS.

 To Build
 1. Open JetstreamSDK solution in Visual Studio 2010 or later